hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/IPsec.md

 	* It contains nested *Proposal* payloads.
 Each *Proposal* payload contains nested *Transform* payloads.
 	* Each *Transform* payload specifies a cryptographic algorithm, to be used for a specific operation (e.g., shared secret establishment, key derivation function, MAC generation, encryption).
 * *Key Exchange*
-	* It contains, for example, in the case of *ECDH*, the *initiator*'s public key used to establish the shared secret, from which a key derivation function will derives additional keys, to be used for MAC generation and encryption.
+	* It contains, for example, in the case of *ECDH*, the *initiator*'s public key used to establish the shared secret, from which a key derivation function derives additional keys, to be used for MAC generation and encryption.
 * *Nonce
 	* It contains a randomly generated value, that is used as input when deriving keys, called the *initiator*'s nonce value.
 * *Notify: Signature Hash Algorithms*